Table of contents

 Alopecia is the general scientific term for hair loss when there is no underlying cause such as a skin disease or other internal disorder.
 The condition affects both men and women, can occur on any part of the body (although it’s most common on the head), and can be either temporary or permanent.

-There are three types of the autoimmune disorder that causes hair loss, characterized by how severe the loss appears: alopecia areata, alopecia totalis, and alopecia universalis.
+There are three types of the autoimmune disorder that causes hair loss, characterized by how severe the loss appears.
+They are called alopecia areata, alopecia totalis, and alopecia universalis.